Lam Ching-ying: 1980s

 He also appeared in different movie genres such as The Return of Pom Pom (1984), School on Fire (1988), Painted Faces (1988), and Her Vengeance (1988).
-Lam proved that his dramatic acting skill was just as good as his kung fu skill.
-It is argued that whether the huge success of Mr. Vampire was the best thing that happened in his career because it forever typecast him as the vampire slayer.
-Yet Lam had many heartbreaking and mind-stirring portrayals in other movie genres.

 In 1989, Lam directed his first movie Vampire Vs. Vampire.
 The movie starred him as the usual One Eyebrow Priest, Chin Siu Ho and Liu Fong as his naughty disciples.
 Due to the production cost going over budget, he didn't take his director's fee.
 The movie showed light of his moving-making style which was prone to realistic fights and dark humor.
-The movie didn't become a huge success, but his candor made people re-think the purposes of film-making.
-It also suggested new ideas in the genre which later influenced other Hong Kong ghost movies.
-Vampire Vs. Vampire offered a new look about the encounter between Chinese and Western culture.
-The One Eyebrow Priest also raised a vampire kid in his own house.
-This went against traditional rules of Maoshan Taoism.
-Even until now, people often find Lam Ching Ying's shadow in later Chinese ghost movies.